brianhie/efficient-evolution/README.md

 # Efficient evolution from general protein language models

-Scripts for running the analysis described in the paper ["Efficient evolution of human antibodies from general protein language models and sequence information alone"](https://www.biorxiv.org/content/10.1101/2022.04.10.487811v1).
+Scripts for running the analysis described in the paper ["Efficient evolution of human antibodies from general protein language models"](https://www.nature.com/articles/s41587-023-01763-2).

 ### Running the model